Lord Byron the boxer - his road rage incident in Venice

 The 29-year-old Byron while living in scandalous exile in Venice in the spring of 1817.

-Byron's boxing-themed dressing screen made from cut-out boxing pictures glued and varnished together can still be seen at Newstead today.
+Byron's boxing-themed dressing screen made from cut-out boxing pictures glued and varnished together like a giant scrapbook was on display at Newstead until recently.
+Today this very rare Georgian decoupage screen is the centrepiece of a new prints exhibition at the National Portrait Gallery in London..
 “Gentleman” Jackson, Byron’s boxing coach, stands out on the fourth panel, fully attired and arranged with cheeky humour, his hat covering the groin of the boxer positioned near him as if ready to deliver a blow.

 Lord Byron slumming it at the Palazzo Mocenigo, Venice